-• First-party fraud: When legitimate customers intentionally deceive businesses
+- First-party fraud: When legitimate customers intentionally deceive businesses

-• Third-Party fraud: External actors stealing and misusing others’ identities
+- Third-Party fraud: External actors stealing and misusing others’ identities

-• Synthetic fraud: The creation of fictitious identities for fraudulent purposes
+- Synthetic fraud: The creation of fictitious identities for fraudulent purposes

 These fraud types often overlap and evolve, exploiting vulnerabilities and creating problems.
 For instance, a seemingly innocent loan application might be a case of first-party fraud, where an individual inflates their income.
-Alternatively, it could be third-party fraud, involving stolen identity documents, or synthetic fraud, using a fabricated identity pieced together from real and fake information.
+Alternatively, it could be third-party fraud, involving stolen identity documents or synthetic fraud, using a fabricated identity pieced together from real and fake information.

 First-party fraud: The betrayal from within

 First-party fraud is perhaps the most psychologically challenging form of fraud for businesses to confront.
 It occurs when a legitimate customer intentionally provides false information or engages in deceptive practices for financial gain.
-What makes this type of fraud particularly difficult is the uncomfortable truth it presents: sometimes, it’s our customers who are trying to exploit us.
+What makes this type of fraud particularly difficult is the uncomfortable truth it presents: sometimes, it is our customers who are trying to exploit us.

-An example of first-part fraud in insurance
+An example of first-part fraud in insurance:

 Consider the case of Sarah, a frequent traveler who had to cancel her vacation due to a family emergency.
 Her travel insurance policy covers cancellation.
 However, Sarah saw an opportunity to maximize her payout through fraudulent means.
 Sarah had originally booked a modest hotel for €500 for the week.
 However, when filing her insurance claim, she decided to manipulate the hotel reservation and payment receipt.
 All of a sudden, the fake documents show a luxury resort booking with a cost of €1,500 for the same period.